2018 Sindh provincial election: MQM Splits

 During this tenure, MQM ceased to exist as single party due to internal rifts in the wake of the party's leader, Altaf Hussain, giving a controversial speech in August, 2016.
 It split into MQM-Pakistan and MQM-London, the former in control of Farooq Sattar, while the latter managed by Hussain, who is in self-imposed exile in London since 1991.

 Meanwhile, Mustafa Kamal's nascent Pak Sarzameen Party chipped away at MQM-P members.
 Kamal himself being a former MQM stalwart and erstwhile Mayor of Karachi, who formed the PSP on 23 March 2016.

 Further still, in the lead up to 2018 Senate elections, the MQM-P faction saw another split - into Sattar's MQM-PIB and Aamir Khan's MQM-Bahadruabad.
 The reason for the split being grievances over the allotment of Senate tickets.

 Rise of PTI in Karachi

-In Karachi, Pakistan Tehreek-e-Insaf was seen as a better alternative for the city because of increasing support and popularity of Imran Khan.
-In May 2018 PTI Chairman presented ten-point Karachi agenda which included holding direct mayoral elections and improving the education system, healthcare and hospitals, police, business and industry, power shortages, playgrounds and sporting facilities, environment, sewerage and the circular railway, this also attracted many people of Karachi to support PTI.
+In Karachi, Pakistan Tehreek-e-Insaf was seen as a better alternative for the city because of the increasing support and popularity of Imran Khan with the help of the establishment.
+In May 2018 PTI Chairman presented ten-point Karachi agenda which included holding direct mayoral elections and improving the education system, healthcare and hospitals, police, business and industry, power shortages, playgrounds and sporting facilities, environment, sewerage and the circular railway, this also attracted many people of Karachi to support PTI which never been materialized at any stage.

-Although PTI won only 3 Sindh Assembly Seats and one National Assembly Seat from Karachi but still emerged as the 2nd largest party in Karachi in terms of vote bank.
+PTI won 21 Sindh Assembly Seats out of 43 and 14 National Assembly Seat from Karachi and emerged as the largest party in Karachi in terms of vote bank and seats.
 Nearly 0.7 Million Karachi citizens voted for Pakistan Tehreek-e-Insaf.